-Our Board held 15 meetings during the year ended December 31, 2022.
+Our Board held 15 meetings during the year ended December 31, 2021.
 In addition to meetings, our Board and its committees reviewed and acted upon matters by unanimous written consent from time to time.
-During 2022, each independent director attended 100% of the total number of meetings of the Board and the committees of which he or she was a member, except Mr. Mbanefo who missed three meetings during the year ended December 31, 2022 due to personal family matters.

-In addition to regular committee meetings which are indicated below, the independent directors of the Board held 13 joint or special project committee meetings in 2022.
+During 2021, no director attended fewer than 90% of the total number of meetings of the Board and the committees of which he or she was a member.
+Each independent director attended 100% of the total number of meetings of the Board and the committees of which he or she was a member, except one member missed one meeting during the year ended 2021.
+In addition to regular committee meetings which are indicated below, the independent directors of the Board held 14 joint or special project committee meetings in 2021.